Gangs in Haiti burn beloved Gothic gingerbread hotel that rose to international fame

 The hotel attracted artists, intellectuals and politicians from Haiti and beyond, including Jacqueline Onassis and Tennessee Williams.
 It also survived coups, dictatorships and the devastating 2010 earthquake.

-Isabelle Morse, daughter of Richard Morse, who became the hotel's manager several decades ago, said he loved having writers, photographers and other artists at the Oloffson.
+Isabelle Morse, daughter of Richard Morse, said he loved having writers, photographers and other artists at the Oloffson.

 “His sense of community was very important to him,” she said in a phone interview Monday, describing the hotel as “his whole life.”